-In this article I will show you how to develop a brand strategy like a pro.
+In this article I will show you how to develop your, or your client's brand strategy like a pro.

-This is a step-by-step guide to brand strategy with absolute minimum theory and maximum practicality.
+This is a step-by-step guide to building brand strategy with absolute minimum theory and maximum practicality.

-Learn how to run strategy workshops and build successful brands, the strategic way.
+Learn how to run brand strategy workshops and build successful brands, the strategic way.